 I finally was able to host my first gathering under the canopy the other weekend.
 Yet as I was hosting my friends under our thrice repaired canopy, I still had a deep sorrow I couldn’t shake.
 I was perplexed.
 I had gotten what I wanted: a place to host friends, and yet I struggled to enjoy it.
 We drank wine and warmed ourselves by the fire.
 I was able to bring light to the canopy with candles and battery operated lights.
 Even in that cozy spot I created, I couldn’t shake that I created it out of all broken pieces.
 It was in the moment I began to notice more brokenness.
 Friends struggling with parenting.
 Desires to change the way they look.
 Conversations were going on all around and yet I wasn’t really connected to any of them.
 I sat there trying to admire the environment I was able to accomplish with just a few pieces of metal and tarp, and I wondered: Is it too late for joy?

 I can still see it now, the white canopy flapping violently as a storm blows in.
 They say it’s going to flood this weekend but nobody told me about yet another wind storm.
 Will it hold?
 Who the hell knows.
-We will be able to repair again?
+Will we be able to repair again?
 We certainly will try.